VusalIs/Bezier-Curve-Implementation/README.md

 # Bezier curve implementation

-## Demo

-You can use following link to see demo: https://vusalis.github.io/Bezier-curve-implementation/

 ## Introduction

 This repostory shows different techniques to draw curves and lines which are used in computer graphics.